Hero Destini 125 Xtec First Ride Review: New Flavour But Same Taste?

 Hero Destini 125 Xtec First Ride Review: Verdict

 With the launch of the new TVS Jupiter and the ever-present competition from the Honda Activa, updates to the Destini were certainly expected.
-The question now is whether Hero has done enough to make the 2024 Destini Xtec stand out from the competition.
+The question, however, is whether Hero has done enough to make the 2024 Destini Xtec stand out from the competition.
 Well, I'm afraid not.
-However, that's not to say that it doesn't have what it takes to stand toe-to-toe with them.
+However, that's not to say it doesn't have what it takes to stand toe-to-toe with them.
 The scooter has a bold new design, ample features, practicality to match its competitors, and enough performance to ensure smooth everyday usability.
 That said, a comprehensive long-term evaluation will be necessary to determine which scooter is the best in the 110-125cc scooter segment.

 Tags: Hero Hero Destini 125 Xtec Two-Wheeler Reviews